21 Dutch terms you need to know before you buy a house in the Netherlands

 5. Taxatierapport

-This is a valuation report where you are usually presented with not only the estimated value of the house but also information such as the energy efficiency of the home.
+This is a valuation report, in which you are usually presented with not only the estimated value of the house but also information such as its energy efficiency.

 While this term sounds quite scary to the non-Nederlander, its meaning is actually quite simple: resolutive conditions